RNSG 1341 - Common Concepts of Adult Health

 - Download skills checklists from the ACC ADN homepage and watch the Taylor videos to help prepare.

 - Practice the skills that you learned in RNSG 1105 and 1413 over and over until you have mastered them, in preparation for the Level 1 Mastery Check-Off.

 RNSG 1161 Adult Health Clinical I

 - Students remain in the same clinical group as in RNSG 1160 and clinical start/end times and sites will remain the same as those in the first 8 weeks.
-For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the semester.
+For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the session.